Devemmy01/TypeFury/README.md

 - **Achievements:** Hit milestones and collect badges as you improve.
 - **History:** Track your progress and see how you're leveling up.
 - **Dark Mode:** Easy on the eyes, day or night.
-- **Mobile Friendly:** Looks great everywhere, but best on desktop for full keyboard action.
 - **Share:** Brag about your score on Twitter or copy a link to share with friends.

 ---